leyuanheart/SEAL/README.md

 ## Real data results

-- run the `DQN_mh.ipynb` under the `realdata` after putting the `trajs_mh.pkl` which is in the `data` folder into the `realdata/data/mh/dqn` folder.
+- run the `DQN_mh.ipynb` under the `realdata` after putting the `trajs_mh.pkl` into the `realdata/data/mh/dqn` folder.
 This will generate DQN v.s.
 SEAL training results.
 Similarly, we can obtain DDQN, QR-DQN, REM, Discrete-BCQ and Discrete-BEAR results.
 - We aggregate all the results in the `real_data_results` folder containing `dqn.csv`, `ddqn.csv`, `qrdqn.csv` and `4_methods.csv`.

 ## Figures